sdr-enthusiasts/docker-planefence/README.md

 There must already be an instance of `ultrafeeder`, `tar1090`, `dump1090[-fa]`, or `readsb` connected to a SDR somewhere in reach of your Planefence machine:

 - This could be in the same stack of containers, separately on the same machine, or even on another machine.
 - It is important to enable SBS data on port 30003 on that instance.
 PlaneFence will use this to get its data.
-See the Troubleshooting section for help to get this done
+See the [Troubleshooting](#troubleshooting) section for help to get this done.

 ### Getting ready

-1. If you are adding this to an existing stack of docker containers on your machine, you can add the information from this project to your existing `docker-compose.yml`.
+1. If you are adding this to an existing stack of Docker containers on your machine, you can add the information from this project to your existing `docker-compose.yml`.
 2. If you are not adding this to an existing container stack, you should create a project directory: `sudo mkdir -p /opt/planefence && sudo chmod a+rwx /opt/planefence && cd /opt/planefence` .
 Then add a new `docker-compose.yml` there.
-3. Get the template Docker-compose.yml file from here:
+3. Get the template `docker-compose.yml` file from here:

 ```bash
 curl -s https://raw.githubusercontent.com/sdr-enthusiasts/docker-planefence/main/docker-compose.yml > docker-compose.yml